josephhklier/LATIN102/Composition1.md

 Instructions
 Using the story above as inspiration, compose a paragraph of Latin according to the instructions below.
 (DO NOT DIRECTLY TRANSLATE THE PARAGRAPH ABOVE.)

-Cum Hercules Oechalia perveniiat, is coniugium lole rogavit.
+Cum Hercules Oechalia perveniiat❌, is coniugium❌ lole rogavit.

-lole's pater Eurytes nolit, Hercules Oechalia cepit.
+lole's❌ pater Eurytes nolit❌, Hercules Oechalia❌ cepit.

-Hercules dicere loles' parentes interficiat.
+Hercules dicere❌ loles'❌ parentes interficiat❌.

-lole passus est parentes interfecit.
+lole passus❌ est parentes interfecit.❌

-Cum is omnis interficiat, is ad lole Deianira misit.
+Cum is omnis interficiat❌, is ad lole Deianira❌ misit.